 It was difficult to escape the conclusion that the American participants had withdrawn their own proposals simply because the Russians had accepted them. cover up by talking disarmathe armament stockpile.

-Target of Union-Busters William Pollock (left), general president of the Textile Hodges, who sent the National Guard to run scabs through the picket lines, twice rejected clemency appeals for the victimized unionists.
-Hodges is "friend-of-labor" Kennedy's The State Department had suddenly lost the traditional advantage an imperialist government seeks in "disarmament" PLEASE DON'T CROSS PICKET LINES OUR to withdraw the proposals that ment while actually increasing had been accepted by the opposing side.
-The only saving factor for the State Department was that the whole business had happened in a subcommittee of a subcommittee and therefore might soon be forgotten.
-One can imagine the reaction in the State Department over the possibility that such a situation might be repeated before the television cameras at the current plenary session of the General Assembly, Herter's eagerness to avoid a gallery consisting of the world's television audience is understandable.
+The State Department had suddenly lost the traditional advantage an imperialist government seeks in "disarmament" to withdraw the proposals that ment while actually increasing had been accepted by the opposing side.
+The only saving factor for the State Department was that the whole business had nappened in a subcommittee of a subcommittee and therefore night soon be forgotten.
+One can imagine the reaction in the State Department over the possibility that such a situation might be repeated before the television cameras at the current plenary session of the General Assembly.
+Herter's eagerness to avoid a gallery consisting of the world's television audience is understandable.
 On the other hand, Khrushchev's distaste for "your little committees" can be appreciated in light of the Russian experience of 1955.
 Moreover the Soviet demand to carry on the discussion in the plenary sessions, indicates that they have nothing to hide in regard to the disarmament problem.
 The U.S. delegation, apparently, was not so confident.